-CTE S Standards and Benchmarks 01.0 Describe veterinary science and the role of animals in society.
+Standards and Benchmarks Describe veterinary science and the role of animals in society.
 The student will be able to: 01.01 Define veterinary science.
 01.02 Identify key components in the domestication of animals.
 01.03 Choose current issues facing the animal industry today and describe the effect of each on society.
-02.0 Describe the socioeconomic role of veterinary sciences on the companion animal and livestock industries.
+Describe the socioeconomic role of veterinary sciences on the companion animal and livestock industries.
 The student will be able to: 02.01 Summarize the history of the veterinary science, companion animal and livestock industry.
 02.02 Discuss the role of companion animals on the veterinary science industry.
 02.03 Discuss the role of livestock animals on the veterinary science industry.
-03.0 Discuss the human-animal bond and its effects on human health.
+Discuss the human-animal bond and its effects on human health.
 The student will be able to: 03.01 Describe the human-animal bond and its influence on veterinary care.
 03.02 Compare and contrast different types of human-animal bonds for companion animals, working animals and livestock.
 03.03 Discuss the positive health effects on people resulting from their interaction with animals.
-03.04 Discuss programs that use human-animal interaction as a therapy tool.
-03.05 Describe the characteristics of animals used in the animal-facilitated therapy programs.
+03.04 Discuss local, state, and national programs that use human-animal interaction as a therapy tool.
+03.05 Discuss stages of grief of animal loss.